ClarityNLP/ClarityNLP/docs/developer_guide/technical_background/technologies.rst

 highly configurable, and supports a wide range of user customizations.

 ClarityNLP uses Solr as its primary document store.
 Any documents that ClarityNLP processes must be retrieved from Solr.
-We provide documentation on how to ingest your documents into Solr, as well as some python scripts to help you with common data sets.
+We provide instructions on how to ingest documents into Solr.
+We also provide some python scripts to help you with common data sets.
 See our :ref:`document_ingestion_index` section for more.